pankajsharma120/livechatwithsocket/README.md

 # livechatwithsocket
 This is simple django based web application based on channel sockets for live chat in group for public.
-You can modiy `connect` in consumers.py and put rules before `accept` to make this application more specific.
+You can modify `connect` in consumers.py and put rules before `accept` to make this application more specific.

 # Dependencies